Lung cancer: Prognosis

-Around 19% of people diagnosed with lung cancer survive five years from diagnosis, though prognosis varies dramatically based on the stage of the disease at diagnosis and the type of lung cancer.
-Prognosis is better for lung cancers diagnosed at an earlier stage; those diagnosed at the earliest TNM stage, IA1 (small tumor, no spread), have a two-year survival of 97% and five-year survival of 92%.
+Around 19% of people diagnosed with lung cancer survive five years from diagnosis, though prognosis varies based on the stage of the disease at diagnosis and the type of lung cancer.
+Prognosis is better for people with lung cancer diagnosed at an earlier stage; those diagnosed at the earliest TNM stage, IA1 (small tumor, no spread), have a two-year survival of 97% and five-year survival of 92%.
 Those diagnosed at the most-advanced stage, IVB, have a two-year survival of 10% and a five-year survival of 0%.
 Five-year survival is higher in women (22%) than men (16%).
 Women tend to be diagnosed with less-advanced disease, and have better outcomes than men diagnosed at the same stage.
+Average five-year survival also varies across the world, with particularly high five-year survival in Japan (33%), and five-year survival above 20% in 12 other countries: Mauritius, Canada, the US, China, South Korea, Taiwan, Israel, Latvia, Iceland, Sweden, Austria, and Switzerland.

-SCLC is particularly aggressive; 10–15% of people with SCLC survive 5 years after diagnosis.
-The average person diagnosed with limited-stage SCLC survives 12–20 months from diagnosis; the average person diagnosed with extensive-stage survives around 12 months.
-Most people treated for SCLC relapse and eventually develop chemotherapy-resistant cancer.
-The average person whose SCLC relapses after treatment survives 3–4 months from the time of relapse.
-Those with limited stage SCLC that goes into complete remission after chemotherapy and radiotherapy have a 50% chance of brain metastases developing within the next two years – a chance reduced by prophylactic cranial irradiation.
+SCLC is particularly aggressive.
+10–15% of people survive five years after a SCLC diagnosis.
+As with other types of lung cancer, the extent of disease at diagnosis also influences prognosis.
+The average person diagnosed with limited-stage SCLC survives 12–20 months from diagnosis; with extensive-stage SCLC around 12 months.
+While SCLC often responds initially to treatment, most people eventually relapse with chemotherapy-resistant cancer, surviving an average 3–4 months from the time of relapse.
+Those with limited stage SCLC that go into complete remission after chemotherapy and radiotherapy have a 50% chance of brain metastases developing within the next two years – a chance reduced by prophylactic cranial irradiation.

-The prognosis of patients with NSCLC improved significantly in the last years with the introduction of immunotherapy.
-68–92% of those diagnosed with stage I NSCLC survive at least 5 years after diagnosis, as do 53–60% of those diagnosed with stage II NSCLC.
-Around 40% of those diagnosed with NSCLC have stage IV disease at the time of diagnosis.

-Several personal and disease factors are associated with improved outcomes.
-Those diagnosed at an earlier disease stage tend to have better prognoses, as do those diagnosed at a younger age.
+Several other personal and disease factors are associated with improved outcomes.
+Those diagnosed at a younger age tend to have better outcomes.
 Those who smoke or experience weight loss as a symptom tend to have worse outcomes.
-Large/active metastases (by PET scan) and tumor mutations in KRAS are associated with reduced survival.
+Tumor mutations in KRAS are associated with reduced survival.